tyconsulting/blog.tyang.github.io/_posts/2013-08-31-management-pack-configmgr-2012-clients-testers-wanted.md

 <a href="http://blog.tyang.org/wp-content/uploads/2013/08/Management-Pack-for-ConfigMgr-2012-Clien_13D2C/image_7.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border-width: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/08/Management-Pack-for-ConfigMgr-2012-Clien_13D2C/image_thumb_7.png" width="323" height="179" border="0" /></a>

-The cause of this issue is the same as my recent OpsMgr Self Maintenance MP: OpsMgr doesn’t like “2012” as part of the ID of the management pack.
+The cause of this issue is the same as my recent OpsMgr Self Maintenance MP: OpsMgr doesn’t like "2012" as part of the ID of the management pack.
 The workaround is documented in the MP documentation.

 <span style="font-size: large;"><strong>Feedback</strong></span>

 All the items provided by this MP are based on my best understanding of ConfigMgr 2012 and it’s clients.
-To be honest, I haven’t really been too “hands on” with ConfigMgr 2012 since it was released.
+To be honest, I haven’t really been too "hands on" with ConfigMgr 2012 since it was released.
 Therefore I’m really keen to invite the broader System Center community to evaluate and test this MP before I change the version number to 1.0.0.0.

 Please do not hesitate to contact me for any bugs and if you think any of the workflows are incorrectly written, or if you have suggestions for additional items.
 In return to the testing effort from the community, I will publish the finishing piece on this blog.